 Site reclamation will begin during the mining process in areas where mining has already been completed.
 After active mining has ended, the entire site will be reclaimed, bringing the land to a stabilized condition, including revegetation that would provide for long-term protection of land and water resources, minimize the impacts of mining, and support potential post-mining land uses.

 The Ore Processing Facility, buildings, sediment control ponds, utilities, roads, and mining equipment would be demolished, salvaged, or removed as appropriate, depending on post-mining land uses.
 All areas would be re-graded to promote drainage, covered with soil and vegetated.

 Four of the mine pits (Haile Pit, Mill Zone Pit, Red Hill Pit, and Chase Pit) would be backfilled, re-contoured and vegetated.
 Below is an example of the reclaimed Snake Pit.

 Three mine pits (Ledbetter Pit, Small Pit, and Champion Pit) would fill with water over time (rainfall, runoff, and groundwater) and become lakes.
 One mine pit (Snake Pit) would be partially backfilled, with the remaining area filled with water to form part of Ledbetter Pit Lake.

 After reclamation, the tailings storage facility and Johnny’s PAG will be maintained as undisturbed land.

-Haile is once again poised to be the largest mining operation on the East Coast, just as it was 100 years ago.
-But the Haile operation of today has the benefit of modern knowledge and technology that allows us to both mine the gold and preserve and protect this historic area of land.
+Haile is once again the largest mining operation on the East Coast, just as it was 100 years ago.
+But the Haile Gold Mine of today has the benefit of modern knowledge and technology that allows us to both mine the gold and preserve and protect this historic area of land.